Kyyle2114/Pytorch-Template-Accelerate/README.md

 - Run `accelerate config` to set up distributed training
 - Ensure `CUDA_VISIBLE_DEVICES` is set correctly in `train.sh`

+**5. Config Validation Errors**
+- Check YAML syntax in your config file
+- Ensure all required fields are present
+- Use `--help_config` to see available parameters

 ## 📊 Monitoring

 ### WandB Dashboard